 Save money on invites by customizing an Evite or other online invitation to match your theme.
 Be sure to include information about your party’s theme so guests will know how to dress and what to bring.
 Plus, let guests know if there will be a gift exchange and indicate a spending limit if you’ll be exchanging.

-Plan Frugal Food With Flair
+Save: Plan Frugal Food With Flair

 Food will likely be one of your top expenditures for the party, but there are ways to cut costs without sacrificing party fun.
 It’s easy to create a taco bar and ask guests to bring south-of-the-border side dishes when planning a Mexican fiesta holiday party.
 If the theme doesn’t automatically dictate cuisine, consider inviting guests to bring a favorite artisanal cheese, bottle of wine or plate of affordable holiday treats.

 Shop your local grocery ads to find seasonal items on sale.
 Find creative ways to use sweet potatoes, turkey and other low-cost holiday season favorites.
 For example, you could chop up turkey and cook it with coleslaw mix and Chinese spices for egg rolls that you can serve with a hot cranberry sauce.
-Or mash up cooked sweet potatoes with curry and Greek yogurt for a festive holiday dip to serve with artisanal crackers.
+Or mash up cooked sweet potatoes with curry and Greek yogurt for a festive holiday dip to serve with gourmet crackers.

 You can also dress up simple, inexpensive dishes with some flair.
 Sprinkle pomegranate seeds or dried cranberries on a leafy green salad festooned with tangerine sections and feta cheese for a dramatic but simple dish.
-And a basic chili or casserole takes on festive ambiance when served in a sourdough bread bowl.
+And a basic chili or casserole takes on a festive ambiance when served in a sourdough bread bowl.

-Buy Budget-Friendly Bubbly
+Save: Buy Budget-Friendly Bubbly

 Don’t worry about providing a full bar for your holiday party.
 Invite guests to bring their own booze and provide a tasty non-alcoholic punch as a standalone beverage or mixer.